im-open/process-dotnet-test-results/README.md

         uses: im-open/process-dotnet-test-results@v2.3.0
         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
           create-status-check: false
           create-pr-comment: false
           create-results-file: true
-          report-title-filter: "Tests" # See Notes below on title output
+          report-title-filter: 'Tests' # See Notes below on title output

       - name: Annotate Test Results
         run: cat ${{ steps.process-test.outputs.test-results-file-path }} > $GITHUB_STEP_SUMMARY
 ```

 The value for `report-title-filter` input in the example above will output a report title of `LoginTests` from unit test name of `MyProject.Automation.Test.LoginTests.ValidateLogin`.
 This input is helpful to differentiate groups of tests in the markdown output to file and pull request comment.
 To get a list of Unit Test names run `dotnet test --list-tests` in the cli.

 ## Contributing